Guide to the Demolition, Disposal & Open Burning of Abandoned Houses

 Abandoned houses can pose problems for communities, including how to legally demolish and dispose of them.

-For more information, contact the following divisions within the North Dakota Department of Health:
+For more information, contact the following divisions within the North Dakota Department of Environmental Quality:

 Before any demolition action is taken, these factors must be considered: